-Hilary: It's the idea of Earth as divinity, the energetic engagement with this being that we reside on.
-It's the connection to the mystery of the bones of the spells.
+Hilary (Y): It's the idea of Earth as divinity, the energetic engagement with this being that we reside on.
+It speaks to our energy bodies and our community bodies, our collective bio-diverse experiential bodies - it's that web of connection, that interweaving of deity and plant and animal and mineral and unnamed mysterious cauldron.